Leo-2807/Writeups/HackTheBox/beep.md

 Well the webpage is quite messy so I read the source page with ```CTRL+U```

-On this page we find we find several usernames and passwords
+On this page we find several usernames and passwords

 ```
 # AMPDBNAME=asterisk